 Watch an army of crabs on the move

 Christmas Island's "nowhere else in the world" attraction is its annual crab migration, in which 60 million red land crabs make their way from the forests down to the coast to spawn at the beginning of the wet season.
-It's a spectacle that Sir David Attenborough has described as one of the greatest natural wonders on earth.
+It's a spectacle that Sir David Attenborough has described as one of the greatest natural wonders on the planet.
 Migration time is usually in late October and November, but you will see thousands carpeting the landscape at any time of year, especially in the forests.
 The island is also home to the world’s largest land crab: the robber crab (also known as the coconut crab).
 Up to a metre (3.3 feet) wide, claw to claw, robber crabs can live for up to 100 years.
 Learn all about them on an Indian Ocean Experiences red crab spawning tour.

 Explore an underwater paradise

 Go wild all over the island

 Almost two-thirds of the island is national park and covered in thick monsoonal rainforest.
 A number of 4WD tracks, walking trails and boardwalks can lead you deep into the forest to waterfalls, clifftop lookouts and beautiful beaches.
 Top spots include the Dales, where you follow the course of a freshwater stream to a small waterfall under which you can stand, and the Blowholes, where waves whoosh through hundreds of holes along a shoreline covered in black rock pinnacles.
 Hire a vehicle through the visitor information centre or join a tour.
-Indian Ocean Experiences offers a range of guided trips around the island starting at AUD$90 for a half day tour.
+Indian Ocean Experiences offers a range of guided trips around the island that stop by all the highlights.

 Chill out in a free rock spa